MaxlaserTechAlt/syn-z-functions/README.md

 ```

 ## -- catballs --
-## cat balls around your character
+## creates a cat balls on your character's dick
 ```lua
 No arguments
 ```